Fishmasters.com

 20. Lake Redman

-19. Van Sciver Lake
+19. Conneaut Lake

-17. Foster Joseph Sayers Lake
+18. Foster Joseph Sayers Lake

 Foster Joseph Sayers Lake, located in central Pennsylvania, is a great spot for anglers looking to reel in some fish.
 This peaceful lake is stocked with a variety of species, including largemouth bass, black crappie, and white crappie, making it a popular destination for both beginners and seasoned fishermen.
 Whether you’re casting from the shore or in a boat, the lake offers plenty of opportunities to catch a big one.
 The surrounding area is perfect for a day out, with hiking trails and picnic areas that provide a relaxing atmosphere.
-It’s an ideal location to spend time with family and friends or enjoy some quiet time alone.
+It’s an ideal location to spend time outdoors or enjoy some quiet time alone.
 If you’re seeking a fishing experience that’s both enjoyable and rewarding, Foster Joseph Sayers Lake is definitely worth considering for your next outing.

-15. Lake Marburg
+16. Lake Marburg

 Lake Marburg is a popular fishing spot located in Codorus State Park, known for its peaceful atmosphere and diverse fish species.
 Anglers can expect to reel in largemouth bass, perch, and bluegill, making it a go-to location for both beginners and experienced fishermen.
 The lake’s calm waters offer excellent conditions for a relaxing fishing day.
 Surrounding the lake are scenic views of woodlands and rolling hills, creating the perfect backdrop for a day out on the water.
 Whether you’re casting from a boat or the shore, Lake Marburg provides plenty of space to enjoy your time.
-The area also has picnic spots and walking trails, so it’s great for a family outing or a solo trip.
+The area also has picnic spots and walking trails, so it’s great for a day out.
 With its variety of fish and quiet environment, Lake Marburg is a must-visit for anyone looking to fish in Pennsylvania.

 14. Marsh Creek Reservoir